ShehanGit/Mood-and-context-based-Spotify-playlist-creation-system/README.md

 MIT License.
 See `LICENSE` for details.

 ## Contact
-For questions or contributions, contact [Your Name] at [your.email@example.com].
+For questions or contributions, contact shehan vinod at shehanvinodwanni@gamail.com.
-"""